Money Advice

 Be Generous, Remember that It’s All God’s

 The Bible teaching that everything is God’s, and that we are to be good stewards of what He entrusts into our care.
 We should enjoy God’s provision and take care of our needs, but we need to remember that it’s not ours to waste, but rather to invest for good.
 As Eph 4 made clear, we work not just for our needs, but to have something to share.
-The Bible called His people (the Jews) to give a 10% tithe directly to the temple, another 10% to support community celebrations, and 10% every three years to support the poor directly.
+The Bible called His people to give a 10% tithe directly to the temple, another 10% to support community celebrations, and 10% every three years to support the poor directly.
 These tithe were to be from the first fruits.
 In other words, not allocating what we “need” (which is more often our wants) and give the leftovers to God, but setting asiding this amount up front, and to live on what remains.
 While we are not bound by the mosaic law, it would be wise to follow a similar pattern, understanding that God is wise and not capricious in what He asked His people to do.

 Our spending and our sense of what is a need tends to increase as we have more money.
 In surveys done in the US, the number one reason for not giving more is because people felt they can’t afford to give more, yet the percent of income given by the very poor is more than 3 times the very rich.